-As large corporations take most of the market share of a broader market, they also tend to standardize service and product, at the point of leaving out a small segment of it.
-That is where the opportunity lies.
+As large corporations take most of the market share of a broader market, they also tend to standardize services and products, to the point of leaving out a small segment of it.

 Those unmet needs are where you can build a business.
-The search engine DuckDuckGo has built a company where Google could not.
+The search engine DuckDuckGo has built a company that Google could not.

-If Gabriel Weinberg (DDG’s founder) would have told someone he was creating a search engine, chances are none would have made sense of that move.
+If Gabriel Weinberg (DDG’s founder) had told someone he was creating a search engine, chances are none would have made sense of that move.

 However, he started by looking at where Google was weak.
 And among those weaknesses, there was privacy.